sherbzy/Web-Programming/Module 6: LAMP/README.txt

 Module 6: LAMP
-Note: this module was about going over the basics and did not include a coding project
+Note: this module was about going over the LAMP stack basics and did not include a coding project

 LAMP Learning Goals